-At Pendo, performance, security and data privacy are first-order priorities, central to every product decision we make, and everything we do as a company.
-We continue to make substantial investments to protect the security, performance and integrity of your data, your users, or your application.
-This is our commitment to you.
+At Pendo, performance, security and data privacy are first-order considerations, the north star for how we design our products and policies as an organization.
+We believe these principles need to be central to every decision we make, and everything we do as a company.
+That’s why we continue to make substantial investments in these areas to ensure that our solutions never negatively impact the integrity of your data, your users, or your application.

-Pendo has made substantial investments to enact these principles in practice, including:
+Pendo has made extensive investments in data privacy and security, including:

 Pendo continues to expand investment in areas of data privacy and compliance.
-In addition to the practices noted above, we have plans to pursue SOC2 Type 2 certification, HIPAA and FedRAMP certifications in 2018.
+In addition to the practices noted above, we have plans to pursue HIPAA and FedRAMP certifications in 2018.

 Data submitted to Pendo, and Pendo’s application are hosted and stored in a secure, multi-tenant environment provided by Google’s Cloud Platform.
 Data is stored for each customer using separate Google AppEngine namespaces, and a variety of techniques for logical separation, to ensure that no data is co-mingled.
 Currently, the Google physical architecture that hosts Pendo is located in the United States.